-- Certificate in Technical and Professional Communication is good background for publishing or technical writing.
+- Certificate in Professional Writing is good background for publishing or technical writing.

 - Web Technologies and Applications, Computer Science Applications, and Management Information Systems all build useful computer skills.

 - Forensic Studies or Criminal Justice could be useful for linguists planning to go to law school.